-Type of Policy: PROTECTION OF HUMAN RESEARCH PARTICIPANTS Category: Orlando Health Institutional Review Board (IRB) Title: IRB A Authority and Jurisdiction Policy #: 0330-1005 Replaced #: ORMC IRB #6000-102 MDACCO IRB #1000-0001-D Page 5 of 7 Issued By: Orlando Health Institutional Review Board (IRB) Issue Date: 7/19/95 Approved By: Philip Giordano, MD Institutional Official SIGNATURE ON FILE Revision Dates: 1/1/01, 3/20/02, 11/7/07, 7/1/13, 8/11/14, 8/3/15, 8/1/18, 4/5/21, 9/14/22 1/21/19, 6/19/1 9
+Type of Policy: PROTECTION OF HUMAN RESEARCH PARTICIPANTS Category: Orlando Health Institutional Review Board (IRB) Title: IRB A Luthority and Jurisdiction Policy #: 0330-1005 Replaced #: ORMC IRB #6000-102 MDACCO IRB #1000-0001-D Page 5 of 6 Issued By: Orlando Health Institutional Review Board (IRB) Issue Date: 7/19/95 Approved By: Philip Giordano, MD Institutional Official SIGNATURE ON FILE Revision Dates: 1/1/01, 3/20/02, 11/7/07, 7/1/13, 8/11/14, 8/3/15, 8/1/18, 1/21/19, 6/19/1 9

-- c.
-Collection and analysis of information, biospecimens, or records by or for a criminal justice agency for activities authorized by law or court order solely for criminal justice or criminal investigative purposes. - d.
-Authorized operational activities (as determined by each appropriate federal agency) in support of intelligence, homeland security, defense, or other national security missions. - 2.
-Certain studies submitted for exempt review, and other projects conducted at Orlando Health may be determined as "Not Human Subjects Research" because the activity meets neither the HHS definition nor the FDA definition of human subject research as referenced above.
-For example, some projects may not meet the HHS definition of "research" if they are not designed to develop or contribute to generalizable knowledge (45 CFR 46.102) and some projects do not meet the FDA definition of research if they do not involve the administration of drugs or devices (21 CFR 56.102).
-Innovative or newly-introduced procedures or therapies do not require IRB review and approval except when they meet either the HHS or FDA definition of "research". - 3.
-As determined by the IRB Chair or designee, studies that are research, but do not involve human subjects (according to the regulations) might include those in which: - a. the investigator conducting research neither interacts nor intervenes with an individual to obtain data (including identifiable specimens) about that person or - b. the investigator does not obtain identifiable private information or identifiable biospecimens. - 4.
+- 3. As determined by the IRB Chair or designee, studies that are research, but do not involve human subjects (according to the regulations) might include those in which: - a. the investigator conducting research neither interacts nor intervenes with an individual to obtain data (including identifiable specimens) about that person or - b. the investigator does not obtain identifiable private information or identifiable biospecimens. - 4.
 NOTE: Studies that involve identifiable private information and/or identifiable biospecimens must be reviewed by the IRB chair or designee for determination that the project is "Not Human Subjects Research", and/or if the project does not involve human subjects.